Unit 2: Application of Concepts to Case Studies

 Additional Background Info Sources (videos and informational sites)

-• To familiarize students with data available on storms, instructors may wish to demonstrate a couple of examples in class, using maps of sea level risk for NYC published in 2008 and maps of storm surge risk for the same areas created and published by Public Radio of New York's WNYC Data News.
+- To familiarize students with data available on storms, instructors may wish to demonstrate a couple of examples in class, using maps of sea level risk for NYC published in 2008 and maps of storm surge risk for the same areas from NYC.gov site's Plan for Hazards - Coastal Storms & Hurricanes - NYCEM.

-• Instructors may wish to supplement the basic information included with videos of the two case studies.
-For Hurricane Sandy: National Geographic's Superstorm New York: What Really Happened PBS's Nova: Inside the Megastorm, or numerous short clips from news agencies.
-For the 1993 Super Storm (Storm of the Century), commentary is available online ( 20th Anniversary of the Blizzard of 1993).
+- Instructors may wish to supplement the basic information included with videos of the two case studies.
+For Hurricane Sandy: National Geographic's Superstorm New York: What Really Happened (available from YouTube and other providers), PBS's Nova: Inside the Megastorm, or numerous short clips from news agencies.
+For the 1993 Super Storm (Storm of the Century), commentary is available online (20th Anniversary of the Blizzard of 1993).
 PBS Frontline has a follow-up story on problems with flood insurance coverage for Hurricane Sandy's called "Business of Disaster" that aired in May 2016.

-• Activity materials include background information on particularly large storms using online data portals and reports such as NOAA's National Centers for Environmental Information (NCEI) Billion-Dollar Weather and Climate Disasters: Overview and their long-term impacts.
-Information on Superstorm Sandy (such as the Hurricane Sandy Retrospective Analysis can be found in the 2014 New York City Hazard Mitigation Plan/Chapter 3, pages 203-212 ) and the 1993 Storm of the Century are in numerous NOAA Reports.
+- Activity materials include background information on particularly large storms using online data portals and reports such as NOAA's National Centers for Environmental Information (NCEI) Billion-Dollar Weather and Climate Disasters: Overview and their long-term impacts.
+Information on Superstorm Sandy and the 1993 Storm of the Century are in numerous NOAA Reports.
 In addition, students will have to find Hazard Mitigation Plans for their local community, as well as geoscience data (flood stages, snowfall, windspeed, etc.) on a recent major storm that hit their community.

 Press Release Assignment

-• Instructors may use the provided examples related to the State of Massachusetts for the Press Release Assignment; however, we highly encourage instructors to use press release examples from their local community and, if winter storms and hurricanes are not a major threat to their area, to select storm types relevant to their local community.
+- While instructors may use the provided examples for the State of Massachusetts for the Press Release Assignment, we highly encourage using press release examples from each student's local community and, if winter storms and hurricanes are not a major threat to their area, to select storm types relevant to their local community.

 Implementation of Peer Review